ivamluz/iluz-differ-api/README.md

 curl -i 'http://localhost:8080/v1/diff/1'
 ```

-In case of **success**, the output of this API call is a JSON with a format similar to the following:
+In case of **success**, the output of this API call is a JSON object with a format similar to the following:
 ```javascript
 {
 	"differences": [{